3nsai/3nsai/README.md

 Building on insights from decentralised systems like ENS (.eth) and BNS (.btc), 3NS transforms .Web3 domains into powerful, evolving assets.
 With on-chain intelligence merging, these agents can upgrade their skills, collaborate seamlessly across chains and adapt to new opportunities in a decentralised ecosystem.

 3NS bridges traditional frameworks and facilitates the power of cutting-edge projects like LangChain and Google's GenKit, while also integrating on-chain frameworks such as Fetch.ai and Near.
-Through the portal website [Web3Names.ai](https://Web3Names.ai), users can effortlessly manage their domains.
+Through the portal website [YouLink.ai](https://YouLink.ai), users can effortlessly manage their domains.
 For those seeking simplicity, they can host their own personalized link aggregation website at https://<your-domainname>.3ns.link — a simple yet powerful site, akin to LinkTree, but enhanced with an AI chatbot powered by the .Web3 domain's digital intelligence.

 Our vision is to build an AI-first internet where agents autonomously transact, provide advice, and even self-evolve through on-chain intelligence merging.
-With advanced on-chain functionality—such as managing wallets for transactions, versioning, and rollback to ensure security and reliability after merges—3NS empowers agents to operate seamlessly N8N AI workflows.
+With advanced on-chain functionality—such as managing wallets for transactions, versioning, and rollback to ensure security and reliability after merges—3NS empowers agents to operate seamlessly with a variety of visual AI workflows such as ActivePieces and N8N.
 Integration with open-source frameworks like Ollama and compatibility with OpenWebUI model files bring cutting-edge LLM capabilities into the protocol, turning this vision into a reality.

 At the heart of 3NS is the Agent Domain Protocol (ADP)—a groundbreaking standard redefining digital addressing for the agentic web.
 Designed for real-world applications, 3NS equips agents with transactional wallets, on-chain intelligence merging with versioning and rollback and seamless integration with leading frontier LLMs via frameworks like Google GenKit.
-The incorporation of N8N extends workflow capabilities, delivering unprecedented versatility for decentralized and autonomous operations.
+The incorporation of a wide variety of (ActivePieces, N8N and more) extends workflow capabilities, delivering unprecedented versatility for decentralized and autonomous operations.

 ## Agent Domain Protocol (ADP)